sota-zk-labs/zkp-documents/docs/fri.md

 The prover then commits to the folded vector using a Merkle tree.
 The random combining technique is selected in a way that ensures the resulting folded vector will have half the degree of the original vector.

-This folding process is repeated util the degree should falls to 0.
+This folding process is repeated util the degree should fall to 0.

 At this point, the length of the folded vector is still $\rho^{-1} \geq 2$.
 However, since the degree should be 0, the prover can specify the folded vector with a single field element.